anjicx/CNHypergraph/README.md

 0.Histograms is previous to choosing cohort

-1.FirstScript is for building hypergraph
+1. FirstScript is for building hypergraph

-2.Statistics is for its statistics
+2. Statistics is for counting statistics

+3. Visualization